BioJulia/BioStructures.jl/docs/src/documentation.md

 -177.38288114072924
 ```

-`ContactMap` takes in a structural element or a list, such as a `Chain` or `Vector{Atom}`, and returns a `ContactMap` object showing the contacts between the elements.
+`ContactMap` takes in a structural element or a list, such as a `Chain` or `Vector{Atom}`, and returns a `ContactMap` object showing the contacts between the elements for a specified distance.
 `ContactMap` can also be given two structural elements as arguments, in which case a non-symmetrical 2D array is returned showing contacts between the elements.
 The underlying `BitArray{2}` for `ContactMap` `contacts` can be accessed with `contacts.data` if required.